NHS pension abatement rules

 Piggybank illustration

 Abatement is the process which restricts your NHS pension in payment if you return to work in the NHS after some types of retirement.
+It also applies within the first 12 months after an election for partial retirement.

-Where applicable, abatement will reduce your NHS pension pound-for-pound if your earnings on joining an employment which could be NHS pensionable, plus the enhanced element of your NHS pension, exceed your pre-retirement NHS pensionable earnings.
+In respect of all retirements except for partial retirement, where applicable, abatement will reduce your NHS pension pound-for-pound if your earnings on joining an employment which could be NHS pensionable, plus the enhanced element of your NHS pension, exceed your pre-retirement NHS pensionable earnings.

 The amount that you are able to earn after retirement before abatement will apply is known as your ‘earnings margin’.